AlexMaggioni/NHL_Project/README.md

 `Milestone1`: contains the python (ready-to-run/reproducible) scripts and notebooks for the first milestone

+`Milestone2`: contains the python (ready-to-run/reproducible) scripts and notebooks for the second milestone

 `.env` : contains the environment variables for the project, that you need to modify before runnning the python scripts/notebooks (!!!!!!
 SPECIFY ONLY ABSOLUTE PATH !!!!!!)

 `requirements.txt` : contains the python packages needed to run the python scripts/notebooks